Installing Cilium

 cluster_version = "1.32.2"

-# OS, TencentOS 4 image ID, currently using this image requires submitting a ticket
+# Operating System, TencentOS 4 image ID, currently requires submitting a ticket to apply for using this image

 cluster_os = "img-gqmik24x"